BonsaiDen/JavaScript-Garden/doc/scopes.md

 ### Hoisting

-JavaScript **hoists** declarations, that means that both `var` statements and `function` declarations will get moved to the top of their respective scope.
+JavaScript **hoists** declarations.
+This means that both `var` statements and `function` declarations will be moved to the top of their enclosing scope.

     bar();
     var bar = function() {};